Murtabak

 Keep frying, add water, cover the pan.

-When the meat is cooked, add onion and green chilies
+When the meat is cooked, add onion and green chilies slices.

 Reduce heat and simmer until the mixture dries.